Realize lightweight solutions

 Foam injection molding

-The main advantage of thermoplastic foam molding (TSG) is the reduction in density and thus material.
+The main advantage of thermoplastic foam injection molding (TFIM) is the reduction in density and material.
 This also has a positive effect on the environment and economy.
 Density reduction can be achieved by chemical or physical foaming.
 Chemical foaming as an established process can be realized quickly and easily by metering a chemical blowing agent.
 For this purpose, a standard injection molding machine is used with minor machine modifications.
 Physical foaming offers even greater lightweighting potential compared with chemical foaming.
 Here, the blowing fluid requires special machine technology.
 The Cellmould® unit of the Battenfeld HM-MK 180/525H/350V is available for this purpose in the technical center of the KUZ.
-This machine can produce lightweight components in both 1C and 2C operation.
+This machine can produce lightweight components in both 1K and 2K operation.

 Foam injection molding and sandwich effect combined